"Life is not hurrying on to a receding future, nor hankering after an imagined past"

-Mindfulness, one-to-one therapy or counselling can help you develop a different relationship with yourself – and intimate partners, friends, family, colleagues and people you encounter daily – and life more broadly.
+Mindfulness, one-to-one therapy, or counselling can help you develop a different relationship with yourself - and intimate partners, friends, family, colleagues and people you encounter daily - and with life more broadly.
 Consciously developing kindly awareness can be transformative.

 If you're looking for support, I hope this website will help you decide how we might work together:

 "May you live every day of your life" - Jonathan Swift